nomihadar/Thesis/README.md

 # Thesis
 Repository contains the following:
-- Final thesis.
+- Thesis file.
 - Code used while working.
-- Posters and presentations presented during my thesis.
+- Posters and presentations presented during the master.

 **Thesis title: Towards realistic sequence simulations for the reconstruction of mega phylogenies**